Pasadena City College to UC Berkeley

 Frequently Asked Questions

-What GPA do I need to transfer from Pasadena City College to UC Berkeley Haas Business Administration?
+Can I transfer from Pasadena City College to UC Berkeley Haas for Business Administration?

-Does Pasadena City College have a transfer guarantee or TAG program for UC Berkeley?
+Does Pasadena City College have a TAG or guaranteed admission agreement with UC Berkeley?

 Explore More